emukidid/cleanrip/release/readme.txt

-CleanRip - Wii/GC Disc Ripper Tool - Version 1.0.1
+CleanRip - Wii/GC Disc Ripper Tool - Version 1.0.3

+Whatsnew in 1.0.3:
+- Added SHA-1 and CRC32 calculation (all saved to disk)
+- Fixed redump.org verification on second and subsequent files
+- Compiled with the latest libFAT & libOGC

 Whatsnew in 1.0.2:
 - Added redump.org in-program verification (see FAQ section)